|Meyer Lemon Olive Oil Cake, looks pretty garnished with a sprinkle of Pearl Sugar|

 I mix the whole thing up in an huge measuring cup, pour it into a pan, and before you know it: cake!

 You can make it in a bundt or springform tube pan, or a regular round or rectangular pan.
 One with removable sides makes it easy to unmold.
 It will be lighter and higher in a tube pan (science!) but the denser texture of the cake made in a regular pan is delicious.

 Use a nice olive oil but not a super strong one, like you would use in a salad dressing.

 For the glaze, you can make a simple mixture of powdered sugar and lemon juice, or just melt a dollop of your favorite marmalade (lemon marmalade is a no-brainer), and drizzle it over the cake when it is almost cooled.

-I love this served with a spoonful of sliced assorted oranges; just find a lovely assortment of different sizes and colors (blood oranges, clementines, mineolas etc- just peel them with a sharp paring knife and slice into 1/4 inch slices.
+In the winter, I love this served with a spoonful of sliced assorted oranges; just find a lovely assortment of different sizes and colors (blood oranges, clementines, mineolas etc- just peel them with a sharp paring knife and slice into 1/4 inch slices.

 1 cup all purpose flour